 LCP LCP LCP

 Leaders in all roles are responsible for strategy translation, or “connecting the dots” from a higher-level business unit or functional or corporate strategy to the work of the local team.
-As we’ve said in previous posts, this work is really three activities: understand the strategy, connect it to the local level, and align your work across boundaries.
+This work is really three activities: understand the strategy, connect it to the local level, and align your work across boundaries.
 What’s interesting, given how important it is to do this well, is that most leaders learn how to translate strategy somewhat haphazardly: by watching others succeed or stumble or through their own trial and error.

 Business simulations, however, are a more focused and faster way to help leaders practice and strengthen their strategy translation skills.